Adversarial Attacks on Combinatorial Multi-Armed Bandits: Attack in Unknown Environment

 Suppose that \algname{CUCB} first pulls $\gS_1$, and then pulls $\gS_2$.
 When pulling $\gS_1$, we know that $\ucb{b_2} \le \epsilon$, but if it needs to pull $\gS_2$, $\ucb{b_2} \ge 1-2\epsilon$.
 Note that $b_2$ can only be observed by $\gS_2$ and $\gS_{n+1}$, and without pulling $\gS_2$, the attack algorithm needs to let \algname{CUCB} to pull $\gS_{n+1}$ to change the UCB value of $b_2$.
 Then \algname{CUCB} needs to pull $\gS_{n+1}$ for at least $\Omega(1/\epsilon)$ times.
 Now say the attack algorithm needs \algname{CUCB} to pull $\gS_3$, the UCB value of $b_3$ needs to raise to at least $1-2\epsilon$ from at most $\epsilon$.
 However, note that $b_3$ has already been observed by at least $\Omega(1/\epsilon)$ times since $\gS_{n+1}$ is pulled by at least $\Omega(1/\epsilon)$ to observe $\gS_2$.
 Then, $\gS_{n+1}$ need to be pulled by $\Omega(1/\epsilon^2)$ times.
 Now if the attack algorithm wants \algname{CUCB} to pull $\gS_4$, \algname{CUCB} will pull $\gS_{n+1}$ for $\Omega(1/\epsilon^3)$ times.
 Because the attack algorithm needs \algname{CUCB} to visit $\Omega(n)$ super arms in $\gM$, the total cost is at least $1/\epsilon^{\Omega(n)} = 1/\epsilon^{\Omega(m)}$ since $m=2n$. \end{proof}

-\looseness=-1Despite the hardness result mentioned previously, an adversary can still attack the CMAB instance using heuristics.
+\looseness=-1Despite the hardness result mentioned previously, an adversary can still attack the CMAB instance for certain instance or application.
 For example, an adversary can just randomly pick a super arm $\gS$ from the set $\gM$ and set $\gS$ to be the target arm in Algorithm \ref{alg:attack-exact-oracle}.
-The guarantee of this heuristic follows from Theorem \ref{thm:attackability-known}.
+The guarantee of this heuristic follows from Theorem \ref{thm:attackability-known}: